A Rich Culture: First Peoples

 Preservation and Becoming a National Park:

 In 1897 the area received its first national designation, as Olympic Forest Reserve, by President Grover Cleveland in response to concern about the area's disappearing forests.
-Eight years later, in 1909, President Teddy Roosevelt designated a part of the reserve as Mount Olympus National Monument to protect the habitat of Roosevelt Elk, whose population was in step decline.
+Eight years later, in 1909, President Teddy Roosevelt designated a part of the reserve as Mount Olympus National Monument to protect the habitat of Roosevelt Elk, whose population was in steep decline.

 In 1937 President Franklin Roosevelt visited the Olympic Peninsula and added his support to establishment of a national park.
 The following year he signed the act designating Olympic National Park.
 An additional area of Pacific coast was added in 1953.